bowel management program

 how long does the bowel management program last?

-1. A video visit follow up at 6 weeks
+1. A video visit follow-up at 6 weeks (optional)

-2. A multidisciplinary visit in office at 3, 6, 9 and 12 months
+2. Multidisciplinary visits in the office at 3, 6, 9 and 12 months

-Families should plan 1.5 to 2 hours for each of these visits (except for the virtual follow up at 6 weeks).
+Families should plan 1.5 to 2 hours for each visit (except for the virtual follow-up at 6 weeks).

 what testing may be considered while in the program?